City of Charleston establishes Youth Council

-The program is available to Charleston youth, ages 14-18, are encouraged to apply through an online link by Friday, September 20.
+The program is available to Charleston youth, ages 14 to 18, and they are encouraged to apply through an online link by Friday, September 20, 2019.

 “Our administration wants young people at the table with us when we are making decisions that impact their future,” said Mayor Amy Shuler Goodwin.